Topics Map > Library

 Due to the anonymity provided, many VPN connections are rejected by most websites that have security in place to require identifying information.
 In addition, UWGB also requires identity information when users are accessing university resources such as the library databases (EZ Proxy) and Remote Lab / Remote Desktop.
 If you are trying to connect to a university resource and are experiencing issues, please try disabling your VPN.

 Information Technology staff are unable to provide support for third-party VPN tools aside from disabling them to verify connectivity.

 How to temporarily disable a VPN connection:

 Highlight the icon for the VPN service you want to disable.
-Click on the "Change settings of this connection" link in the Network Tasks list on the left side of the window.
-Go to the Networking tab at the top of the window and click on the Uninstall button.
+Select the "Change settings of this connection" link in the Network Tasks list on the left side of the window.
+Go to the Networking tab at the top of the window and select the Uninstall button.
 Press Yes to confirm your decision to disable the VPN service.